 Prompted by County Drama Adviser, Derek Bowskill, the old buildings were transformed by Devon County Council into a well-equipped ‘black box’ drama studio to be used by schools and other organisations.
 This Theatre Workshop reflected the national growth of drama-in-education; Devon was one of the leading English counties in that movement.
 The tutor at this time was Trevor Hedden who ran regular workshops for young people including some who later became actors, drama teachers, alongside at least one playwright, a theatre director and leaders of the highly-regarded Footsbarn Theatre.

 DCC’s commitment to drama (backed by the then Director of Education, Jos Owen) was so strong that the County employed a team of 8 advisers who met frequently at the studio to plan their work for young people throughout Devon.
 Peter Hamilton, Drama Teacher at the then Queen Elizabeth’s School, was appointed as Community Drama Tutor.
-Peter continues to play a major part in the development of the arts locally; he has provided teaching, direction and inspiration to decades of young people and adults.
+Peter continued to play a major part in the development of the arts locally until his death in 2022; he provided teaching, direction and inspiration to decades of young people and adults.